-Following standard practice in the literature (e.g. Hartzmark and Shue, 2018), we measure earnings surprises (SUE) as realized earnings per share relative to mean consensus analyst forecasts and scale this difference by the stock price the day before the announcement.
+Following standard practice in the literature, we measure earnings surprises (SUE) as realized earnings per share relative to mean consensus analyst forecasts and scale this difference by the stock price the day before the announcement.
 This offers a cleaner measure of the magnitude of the surprise, since the price on the day of the announcement will already incorporate the impact of the surprise.
 Replacing price with other scaling factors such as consensus earnings forecasts or measures of dispersion of analyst forecasts does not alter the conclusions of our empirical analysis.